-Importance of Forests
+Importance of Forests: our life

 Forests are a great gift of nature.
 The wealth of forests is useful in many ways.
 Forests regulate the climate and help in rainfall.
 They help in the control of environmental pollution.